zuozhenggh/learning-library/developer-library/skillset-tracker/7-oda/7-oda.md

 ## Introduction

+Talk about this lab

 ### Terminology

 **Digital assistants** are virtual devices that help users accomplish tasks through natural language conversations, without having to seek out and wade through various apps and web sites.
 Each digital assistant contains a collection of specialized skills.
 When a user engages with the digital assistant, the digital assistant evaluates the user input and routes the conversation to and from the appropriate skills.

 ### Basic Concepts

-**Intents**—Categories of actions or tasks users expect your skill to perform for them.
+- **Intents** - Categories of actions or tasks users expect your skill to perform for them.

-**Entities**—Variables that identify key pieces of information from user input that enable the skill to fulfill a task.
+- **Entities** - Variables that identify key pieces of information from user input that enable the skill to fulfill a task.

   Both intents and entities are common NLP (Natural Language Processing) concepts.
   NLP is the science of extracting the intention of text and relevant information from text.

-**Components**—Provide your skill with various functions so that it can respond to users.
+- **Components** - Provide your skill with various functions so that it can respond to users.
 These can be generic functions like outputting text, or they can return information from a backend and perform custom logic.

-**Flows**—The definition for the skill-user interaction.
+- **Flows** - The definition for the skill-user interaction.
 The dialog flow describes how your skill responds and behaves according to user input.

-**Channels**—Digital assistants and skills aren’t apps that you download from an app marketplace, like iTunes.
+- **Channels** - Digital assistants and skills aren’t apps that you download from an app marketplace, like iTunes.
 Instead, users access them through messaging platforms or through client messaging apps.
 Channels, which are platform-specific configurations, allow this access.
 A single digital assistant or skill can have several channels configured for it so that it can run on different services simultaneously.
 Example of Channels: Slack, Facebook Messenger

-Estimated Lab Time: 30 minutes
+Estimated Lab Time: 1 hour

 ### Objectives

-- some Objectives
+- Create an Oracle Digital Assistant Service Instance
+- Access the Service Instance from the Infrastructure Console
+- Import developed Skill in your Oracle Digital Assistant Service Instance
+- Test the Skill with Conversation Tester
+- Creating a Slack channel for Digital Assistant

 ### Prerequisites